20 best travel accessories 2024

 Here are the 20 best travel accessories to check out:

-Earplugs can come in handy while travelling, especially on aeroplanes, hostels or hotel rooms (if you have noisy neighbours!).
+Earplugs can come in handy while travelling, such as for aeroplanes, hostels or hotel rooms (if you have noisy neighbours!).

 There are different types of earplugs, so it's worth considering what you'll be using them for.
 For example, waterproof silicone earplugs are great for swimming, while foam earplugs are more comfortable to sleep in.